Stock Markets Set Records, Dollar Slides As US Inflation Cools - UrduPoint

 Stock Markets Set Records, Dollar Slides As US Inflation Cools

-Investors had been eagerly awaiting the release of the latest consumer price index after an uptick in inflation earlier this year fuelled concerns about when the Fed might loosen its monetary policy.
+Investors had been eagerly awaiting the release of the latest consumer price index after an uptick in inflation earlier this year fueled concerns about when the Fed might loosen its monetary policy.

 Inflation came in at 3.4 percent in April on an annual basis, down from 3.5 percent in March, in line with analyst forecasts.
 It remains, however, well above the Fed's two-percent target.

-Wall Street's three main indices pushed higher following the latest inflation figures, with the broad-based S&P 500 and the tech-heavy Nasdaq Composite striking record highs.
+Wall Street's three main indices pushed higher following the latest inflation figures, with all three major indices finishing at records.

 The Dollar fell against other major currencies, as the prospect of lower rates made the greenback less attractive to foreign investors, and yields on government debt on the secondary market fell.